vbookshelf/List-of-TB-and-Pneumonia-Datasets/README.md

 <br>

 TB and Pneumonia indicators look similar on chest x-rays.
-That's why I decided to include datasets for both dieases in this list.
+That's why I decided to include datasets for both diseases in this list.

 In some cases the entire dataset is dedicated to one disease.
 In other cases the TB or Pneumonia images are located inside other much larger datasets.
 Some datasets include bounding boxes that can be used to train detection models.
 The image quantities are appoximate.